‘This is much bigger than me’

 But a serendipitous meeting on the track shortly after her mother’s death changed everything.
 It put Walker back in the driver’s seat or, more appropriately, on the bicycle seat.

-In August, Walker will honor her mother by pedaling 100 miles in Pelotonia, the annual bike tour through central Ohio that Ohio State established in 2008 to raise money for cancer research.
+In August, Walker will honor her mother by supporting Pelotonia, the annual bike tour through central Ohio that Ohio State established in 2008 to raise money for cancer research.
+Walker is participating as a virtual rider, which gives participants an opportunity to fundraise wherever they are.
 That same month, she will finish a cancer research fellowship that Pelotonia awarded her to conduct eye cancer research.

 For Walker, that step was deciding to join the thousands of people who took part in Pelotonia last summer as members of Team Buckeye, the annual tour’s official super-peloton of Ohio State students, faculty, staff and alumni.
 She rode with cancer survivors and loved ones of people lost to the disease as well as with doctors, researchers and fellow students.
 She raised $2,505, a contribution that rolled into the $24.1 million collected overall in 2016, bringing the organization’s eight-year total to $130.1 million.